sooriyaarachchi/pybites.github.io-src/content/guest-twitter-tags.md

 Tags: bots, code challenge, guest, Plotly, learning
 Slug: guest-pybites-blog-tag-analysis-plotly
 Authors: Mridu Bhatnagar
-Summary: I came across PyBites through some random retweet by some other Pythonista and was intrigued by seeing the challenges Bob and Julian post.
-Learning cool things by building something always fascinated me and so I love, enjoy contributing to the PyBites community through solving random challenge that I find interesting to solve.
-Long story short I picked up [PyBites Code Challenge 03](https://pybit.es/codechallenge03.html) and share my solution here.
+Summary: I came across PyBites through a random retweet by some other Pythonista and was intrigued by the challenges Bob and Julian post.
+Learning cool things by building something always fascinated me so I love and enjoy contributing to the PyBites community through solving random challenges that I find interesting to solve.
+Long story short I picked up [PyBites Code Challenge 03](https://pybit.es/codechallenge03.html) and am sharing my solution here.
 cover: images/featured/pb-article.png
 status: draft

-I came across PyBites through some random retweet by some other Pythonista and was intrigued by seeing the challenges Bob and Julian post.
-Learning cool things by building something always fascinated me and so I love, enjoy contributing to the PyBites community through solving random challenge that I find interesting to solve.
-Long story short I picked up [PyBites Code Challenge 03](https://pybit.es/codechallenge03.html) and share my solution here.
+I came across PyBites through a random retweet by some other Pythonista and was intrigued by the challenges Bob and Julian post.
+Learning cool things by building something always fascinated me so I love and enjoy contributing to the PyBites community through solving random challenges that I find interesting to solve.

 Long story short I picked up [PyBites Code Challenge 03](https://pybit.es/codechallenge03.html) and share my solution here.

 ## Background
 The aim behind the challenge was to show the top 10 most frequently used tags by PyBites.
-And similar tags should be listed as well, for example `game` and `games`, `challenge` and i `challenges`, etc. Seemed fairly interesting and it ended up even.more interesting because I could use the live RSS feed of PyBites so I could write a script that could monitor commonly used tags over time.
-I even went one step further graphically showing the commonly used tags.
+And similar tags should be listed as well, for example `game` and `games`, `challenge` and  `challenges`, etc. It ended up being even more interesting because I could use the live RSS feed of PyBites which meant I could write a script that could monitor commonly used tags over time.
+I even went one step further by graphically showing the commonly used tags.

 ## Modules Used
 - [Plotly](https://plot.ly/python/) - a free and Open Source Python graphing library.
 It has good documentation and is quite easy to use.
-I used itto come up with the Bar Graph for top 10 tags (see further down).
+I used it to come up with the Bar Graph for top 10 tags (see further down).
 - [FeedParser](https://pypi.python.org/pypi/feedparser) - a module that makes it easier to parse RSS feeds.
 Using this you can directly extract title, subtitle, link, entries etc.

 ## Code

 The full code is [here](https://raw.githubusercontent.com/pybites/challenges/community/03/mridubhatnagar/tags.py)

 The live RSS feed for Pybites returns XML.
 One possible approach  was to parse the XML response and list all the tags being used by PyBites.
 The other one was to lookout for a module that is used for parsing the RSS feeds.
-This is how I stumbled upon feedparser:
+This is how I used feedparser:

     blog_feed = feedparser.parse('https://pybit.es/feeds/all.rss.xml')

 Now, blog_feed has feed of complete PyBites.
-But, at granular level what I am really interested in was to retrieve all the tags.
-To reach upto tags I had to do two levels of parsing.
+But, at a granular level what I really wanted  was to retrieve all of the tags.
+To reach up to tags I had to do two levels of parsing.
 Going top-bottom.
-First looped around all the entries.
-In particular blog_feed.entries would list details related to all the blogs post by PyBites.
+First I looped around all the entries.
+In particular blog_feed.entries would list details related to all the blog posts by PyBites.
 Per Blog it would have details like title, title_details, content, tags and so on for all the blogs.
 Then looped across all the entries to get hold of tags
-Per blog.
-Appended all the tags used in a list.
+Per blog post I appended all the tags used in a list.

 	def get_tags():
 	"""